-- When in the dining hall, direct specific questions about ingredients or dietary needs to a manager, supervisor or the chef.
+- When in the dining hall, direct specific questions about ingredients or dining needs to a manager, supervisor, or the chef.

-- Maintain communication with the Special Dietary Needs Liaison to keep DCCE apprised of the student’s needs so that modifications or adjustments can be made as needed.
+- Maintain communication with the EMS and Support Services Manager to keep DCCE apprised of your needs so that modifications or adjustments can be made as needed.

 - Understand that special requests may take longer to prepare.

-If you have any food related questions or specific dietary needs, contact Kelly Perreault, Special Dietary Liaison, at 207-786-6299 or via email at email@example.com.
+If you have any food-related questions or specific dietary needs, contact Kelly Perreault, EMS and Support Services Manager at 207-786-6299 or via email at firstname.lastname@example.org.

-Customers concerned about ingredients should be aware of these risks and be proactive about their food choices.
-It is ultimately the responsibility of the customer to decide what they choose to eat.
-Bates College does not assume any liability for adverse reactions related to foods consumed or mislabeled, or other items one may come into contact with while in the DCCE operations.
+Customers concerned about ingredients should be aware of these risks, be proactive about their food choices and speak with a Manager or Chef before consuming any food items, if they have questions.
+Bates DCCE labels for the top nine allergens: Dairy, Egg, Fish, Shellfish, Sesame, Soy, Peanuts, TreeNuts and Wheat*.
+It is ultimately the responsibility of the customers to decide what they choose to eat.
+Bates College does not assume any liability for adverse reactions related to foods consumed or mislabeled, or items one may come into contact with while in the DCCE operations.

 The item contains tree nuts